mondelob/logger/README.md

-# logger
+# YALOG

 > Simple log API

-*With* logger you can have access to a very simple log utility.
+With *yalog* you can have access to a very simple log utility.
 This program is under the *MIT* license, you can freely use it.

-The functions of logger are listed below:
+The functions of yalog are listed below: